Prista1/code_test/README.md

 </pre>

 The click should happen via a JQuery Ajax call, i.e. the page should not reload on a click.
+Functionality is more important than elegance, however, feel free to put comments where you would come back and refactor something later.

 **After completing the code, commit the changes and send me (Prista1) a pull request.**